AmaarAyoob1/credit-risk-fairness-regimes/README.md

 Most credit risk models optimize for a single metric: accuracy (or AUC).
 But in lending, accuracy alone isn't enough.
 A model that's 95% accurate overall could still systematically deny loans to protected demographic groups at higher rates — violating fair lending laws and excluding creditworthy borrowers.

 This project builds a loan default predictor that:
-- Achieves strong predictive performance (AUC > 0.85)
+- Achieves strong predictive performance AUC of 0.72
 - Audits predictions across demographic groups using fairness metrics
 - Lets users **interactively explore the accuracy ↔ fairness tradeoff**
 - Provides SHAP-based explanations for every prediction